California Forever’s pivot

 Artificial intelligence disclosure

-This article was drafted with the assistance of Microsoft Copilot based on prompts provided by H. Pike Oliver, who reviewed, edited, and revised the artificial intelligence work product.
+This article was drafted with the assistance of Microsoft Copilot based on prompts provided by H. Pike Oliver, who reviewed and edited the artificial intelligence work product.